SEPM Carbonate Research Group

 As in previous meetings, the goal was an evening filled with lively scientific discussion and valuable networking between experienced professionals and students – students were highly encouraged to attend!

 a.
-15 M.S. and Ph.D. students presented research posters (see postcard/Powerpoint presentations for listings).
+Approximately 20 M.S. and Ph.D. students presented research posters.

 b.
 Each student poster presenter also introduced himself or herself with 1 PowerPoint slide at the beginning of the meeting to help the audience associate faces with names and labs.

 c.
-The University of Texas, Austin paid for the printing of the photos and students got to keep their matted printed photos.
+Buddy Price paid for the printing of the photos and students got to keep their framed printed photos.

 d.
 Submission Instructions Included in Email Announcement: "Students, please email ONE digital photo depicting an aspect of your carbonate research or from a field trip you have attended.
 Please make sure your photo submission is of sufficient resolution to print and include a short caption with your submission.”